 We love Dropbox.
 It’s a great solution for file sharing and cloud storage for enterprises and small teams.
 We couldn’t live without it for syncing files between computers, between home and office and while traveling.
 We use Dropbox a lot, and we’re that’s one of the reasons we’re aware of the shortcomings of Dropbox public folders — especially when it comes to media assets — of public folders because our customers have come to us for an alternate solution.

 These enterprises and organizations recall the issues that made sharing photos and videos with Dropbox difficult, if not downright impossible.
 They need group management — Greenfly does that better than anyone.
-Media file metadata and tags are both essential — Greenfly preserves and reads it to make searching, browsing, and access so much faster.
+Media file metadata and tags are both essential — Greenfly preserves this information and reads it to make searching, browsing, and access so much faster.
 When someone needs sharing to social media, Drobox just doesn’t offer functionality like share requests, peer-to-peer messaging, or stats on what was shared.
 Dropbox remains integral for many Greenfly customers, too.
-It’s their cloud storage platform, a clearinghouse for any and all media, but they use the Dropbox API to pull these files into Greenfly to organize, label and share that media with the world.
+It’s their primary cloud storage platform, a clearinghouse for any and all media, but they use the Greenfly +Connect integration with Dropbox to pull these Dropbox files into Greenfly to organize, label and share that media with their advocates, athletes and groups.

-The telltale sign is that even a case study that Dropbox has on their website, Lonely Planet, notes that Lonely Planet uses their own home-built tools for storing and curating media assets.
+The telltale sign is that even a case study that Dropbox has on their website, Lonely Planet, notes that Lonely Planet uses its own home-built tools for storing and curating media assets.
 That’s just not what Dropbox was designed for.
-It’s time to look into Dropbox photo sharing alternatives.
+It’s time to look into Dropbox photo-sharing alternatives.